alexvoss/jxml2jsonl/README.md

 assumes non-repeating elements.
 However, there will be cases where *some* of the elements are repeating and some are not.

-As a consequence, *prettifying* the generated JSON is left to the application-specific filters that can be applied before data gets written out to disk.
+As a consequence, *prettifying* the generated JSON is left to filters that can be applied before data gets written out to disk.
 The `SimplifyUniqueTransformer` class provides functionality to simplify the format while checking that there are no clashes.
 This may work out of the box for a given dataset or may need to be adapted.

 ## Limitations

 The tool does not support XML documents that contain mixed content models, sorry.
 It is not easy to represent a mixed content model in JSON, though I bet it is not impossible.

 Another limitation is that the ordering of elements is not preserved.
 Depending on ordering is common in document-oriented uses of XML that